QuarkNerd/blog/efiennes/_posts/2018-04-16-a-hire-standard.md

 #### This is what this looks like for a Scott Logic tester:

 **Your voice will be heard.**
 Everyone in testing has an equal say in the future of our capability.
 The ideas of our grads are as important as those of our principle and their feedback for internal initiatives will be sought and listened to.
-Any tester that wants to can contribute to our [public blog](http://blog.scottlogic.com/category/test.html)
+You don't even have to wait to be asked - any Scott Logic tester that wants to can contribute to our [public blog](http://blog.scottlogic.com/category/test.html).
+Don't take my word for it - you can take a read of what they have to say themselves.

 **You will have room to shape your role.**
 You can get involved with several other streams of work that will develop you personally and professionally - working on our diversity policy, mentoring others, helping shape grad training, interviewing prospective joiners, setting up company get-togethers and representing Scott Logic at testing events.

 **You will be immersed in a learning culture.**
-Different offices have have tekkie brekkies (with a free hot breakfast!) brown bag learning lunches, learn by example mentoring and pair programming sessions.
+Different offices have have tekkie brekkies (with a free hot breakfast!) learnie lunchies, midday mentoring and pairy programming.
+Yes, I made some of those names up.
+The different locations give them different names depending on what's new in testing or how someone has (re)(re)defined an accepted testing term.
+Anyone who goes a day with Scott Logic without learning something new and useful, must have got lost on the way to work.

-**You are not alone on or off client site.**
+**You are never alone on or off client site.**
-We support all our testers someone to check-in with for their client work and a coach to help them professionally develop.
-We wholeheartedly encourage external collaboration.
+We support all our testers with someone to check-in with for their client work and a coach to help them professionally develop.
+One office is planning to run local and remotely accessible code camps.
+For less formal "Aaargh, WHY IS IT DOING THAT?!?" moments or when Git is just being ....a Git - anyone can reach out via internal channels divided into technical specialisms.
+Of course, you can also tap your colleagues on the shoulder because spending 30 minutes pinging bath and forth with someone only to realise they are sitting down the bottom of the same room as you has never happened...to anyone.
+At all.
+Ever.
+Never.
+Nope.

 **We pay for you to get out there and see how other people are testing.**
+We love external collaboration.
 This year alone, we have testers attending The [National software testing conference](http://www.softwaretestingconference.com/), [Women of Silicon Roundabout](http://www.women-in-technology.com) and multiple Testbash events.
 We are proud to be one of the [Testbash Brighton](https://dojo.ministryoftesting.com/events) sponsors.

 **You will be surrounded by very smart peers to guide you.**
 Our standards for hiring are high, not just in testing but across the board.
-Our developers, BAs, UX designers, project managers and architects are all smart engaged people who are there to help and support anyone in the business who needs it.
+Our developers, BAs, UX designers, project managers and architects are all smart, engaged, collaborative people who are there to help and support anyone in the business who needs it.
 If you are stuck, just let your colleagues know and be prepared for a deluge of help from all perspectives.
 They are really smart, I mean SCARY smart.

 ### The recruitment path
 We want to set our testers up for success in every possible way.
 The beginning of that journey is hiring people who have the right mindset and attitude to enjoy the work we do and get on well with the rest of the company.
 We don’t hire to put posteriors on perches.

 We don't hire specifically for one role.
 We hire bright, passionate people and our talented client management team find them great roles with interesting clients.

-In the testing practice, we look at two things to access how a person will thrive within Scott Logic.
+In the testing practice, we look at two things to  appraise how a person will thrive within Scott Logic.
 Those two things are the candidate and ourselves.

 Sounds blazingly simple, doesn’t it?
 To make it this simple, we have spent many hours analysing and understanding the personality types that thrive in Scott Logic, how to recruit them and how to retain them.